SparkyCoder/Gpio_Controller_Api/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
+PinPanda-API is a easily installable REST API that allows you to interact with GPIOs online at https://pinpanda-api.com/ or locally.
+No coding required.
-PinPanda-Api is here to make your DIY projects a breeze!
-No more getting tangled in chipset architectures or stressing over the quirks of different board manufacturers.
+It makes any DIY project a breeze.
+No more getting involved with chipset architectures or worrying about different board manufacturers.
 Just dive in and get started fast!

-No coding required.
-Just follow the <a href="#installation">installation steps</a> to get quick access to GPIO functionality.
+Follow the <a href="#installation">installation steps</a> to get started.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->